linode/docker-volume-linode/README.md

 ### Docker Swarm

-For this volume to work in swarm mode it must be installed in all nodes.
+- The plugin must be installed in all nodes.
+- Volumes can be mounted to one container at the time due to volumes been only attachable to one node at the time.

 ## Usage